daisy/epub-accessibility-tests/README.md

 ## To build EPUBs:

 Run `run.sh` to run epubcheck and build EPUB files.
-The output appears in the `build` directory, named after the EPUB IDs plus the version number.
+The output appears in the `build` directory, named after the EPUB title plus the version number.

 ## Structural requirements for these books